On Loneliness

 Lost in the Loneliness of Anti-Social Networks

-The Fortnightly Review, (2011).
+in The Fortnightly Review, (2011).
 Review of Sherry Turkle's Alone Together: Why We Expect More from Technology and Less from Each Other

 THE UNMANNED DRONES DROPPING laser-guided bombs in Pakistan do what they are told.
 But now the military is pursuing ethically programmed robots that could make autonomous decisions about when and when not to fire.
 As roboethicist Ronald Arkin has argued, these robots might very well act more humanely than humans.